lxc/incus/doc/api-extensions.md

 ## `network_ovn_state_addresses`

 This adds extra fields to the OVN network state struct for the IPv4 and IPv6 addresses used on the uplink.

+## `qemu_scriptlet_config`

+This extends the QEMU scriptlet feature by allowing to modify QEMU configuration before a VM starts, and passing information about the instance to the scriptlet.